John Tower: Early political career

 Although raised as a Southern Democrat, Tower became a Republican in college about 1951.
 He rose quickly through the ranks of the Texas Republican Party; he was an unsuccessful candidate for representative to the Texas House of Representatives for the 18th district in 1954.
 He was a delegate to the 1956 Republican National Convention.
 In the 1956 presidential election, he was the campaign manager for Dwight D. Eisenhower in the 23rd Senatorial District.

 1960 Senate election

 In 1960, he was chosen by the state convention held in McAllen in Hidalgo County in south Texas, as the Republican candidate for the United States Senate against Lyndon Johnson.
 Two other Republicans mentioned for the senatorial nomination, Thad Hutcheson, who had sought Texas's other Senate seat in a special election in 1957, and Bruce Alger, the only Republican congressman from Texas at the time, were both uninterested.

 Johnson, the incumbent senator and famous nationwide as the Senate Majority Leader, won the election against Tower.
 As John F. Kennedy's running mate, Johnson was also seeking the vice presidency in the same election.
 Tower's campaign slogan was "double your pleasure, double your fun — vote against Johnson two times, not one."

+1961 Senate election

+After Johnson became Vice President, Tower ran in the special election held to determine who would fill Johnson's seat in the Senate.
+Tower came first in the initial round of voting with 30.93% of the vote, and subsequently won the run-off election against Democrat William A. Blakley, who had been appointed as interim Senator, with 50.6% of the vote to Blakley's 49.4%.
+Tower became the first Republican elected to the Senate from Texas since the end of Reconstruction.